 Add the chicken and sausage and stir to combine.
 Sauté for 5 to 6 minutes, until the chicken has turned opaque.
 It's ok if the chicken is still a little pink in the middle.

-3 Stir in the rice, broth, and peas: Add a splash of the hot broth to the pan and use it to scrape up any browned bits that have developed on the bottom of the pan.
+3 Scrape the bottom of the pan: Add a splash of the hot broth to the pan and use it to scrape up any browned bits that have developed on the bottom of the pan.
 These browned bits add a lot of flavor to the dish, so don't skip this step.
 (This also helps prevent the dish from burning on the bottom during cooking!)

 The pot will take 5 to 10 minutes to come up to pressure, and then the cooking program will begin counting down.